ijl/gossamer/README.md

 run with `--rerecord`: the test will be rerun automatically, and new PNGs will be saved.
 To playback the tests, simply call without an `-r/-rr` flag.

-Further command-line options:

-* `--browser/-b`: browser to use

-* `--save-diff/-e`: when two images don't match, save a diff.png which highlights pixels that differ
-* `--overwrite/-o`: when recording tests, don't prompt about overwriting data
-* `--selenium/-s`: URL to Selenium Server

-Command-line options take precedence over Gossamerfile options.
-During playback, command-line or Gossamerfile options affecting the test itself are ignored;
-only the Selenium server to test against and data directory can be changed.

 If you're running Python tests, you can integrate your Gossamer tests like so:

     # myapp/test.py